Nnisik/my-portfolio/README.md

-# Nina Samykova - Junior Frontend Developer Portfolio
+# Junior Frontend Developer Portfolio

 Welcome to my personal portfolio project!
 This is a simple, interactive, and visually dynamic website built to showcase my skills as a junior frontend developer.
 It features a responsive layout, light and dark theme support, and smooth animations for an engaging user experience.